 Step 5: Schedule a Follow-up Audit

-After you’ve made the necessary changes, it’s important to schedule a follow-up audit to see if they’ve had the desired effect.
+After you’ve made the necessary changes, scheduling a follow-up audit to see if they’ve had the desired effect is essential.
 This will help you track your progress and ensure that your manufacturing processes continuously improve.

-DataMyte is the perfect solution for your manufacturing audit needs.
-We offer a complete and comprehensive audit solution covering all aspects of your manufacturing business.
+DATAMYTE is the perfect low-code solution for your manufacturing audit needs.
+We offer comprehensive tools that can help you streamline the entire manufacturing audit process.

 - A centralized database for all of your audit data.